znep/query-coordinator/engine/README.md

 mount Chrome::Engine => '/chrome'
 ```

+### Runtime Dependencies

+The host app must provide a value for `:current_user` in `RequestStore.store`.
+If there is a signed in user, the value must be a hash containing all properties from the current user object (typically obtained via a call to `/api/users/current.json`).
+The keys are expected to be strings.
+If there is no signed in user, the value must be set to nil in the request store.
+If `:current_user` is not set, an error will be thrown.

 ## Site Configuration & Styling

 Create a **Configuration** in the Internal Panel of type `site_chrome` (you can name it whatever you like).
 Within this configuration, add a property called `siteChromeConfigVars`, into which you can copy the configuration information shown below.